Vyral/base-template/_posts/2024-05-15-secure-your-commission-after-the-nar-lawsuit.md

 By proactively using buyer agency contracts and seeking guidance from industry professionals, agents can get the better of post-NAR settlement challenges and secure their rightful commissions.

 For agents seeking clarity and support in maximizing commission earnings post-NAR settlement, schedule a strategy session with our team.
-We're here to help you in every step of the way.
+We're here to help you every step of the way.